Marijndl/BEP/README.md

 ## Short description
 Bachelor end project to conclude the bachelor Biomedical engineering at Technical university Eindhoven.
 In collaboration with UMCU ("universitair medisch centrum Utrecht").
-Main goal: Development of a calibrated MRI phantom for MRI electrical properties mapping.\
+Main goal: Development of a standardized procedure for the creation of calibrated MRI phantoms for MRI electrical properties mapping.\
 Started 24-04-2023.

+## VNA results
+The files necessary to reproduce the VNA results can be found in this main directory, see Round1_comparison for example.

+## MRI results
+The files necessary to reproduce the MRI results can be found in the folder MRI results.
+This also includes the different masks that were used to gather the voxels.

+## Results figures
+In the folder 'figures results', the figures can be seen that were used in the results section of the final report.
+These figures were mainly created in 'plot_excel_data.py'.

 ## Reproducibility
 To get similar results to the work, a requirements.txt file has been included which describes all the versions of the packages that were used in this project.
 To use this file, execute the following command: